mhk-github/Ruby/Utilities/README.md

+# Utilities

-Command line utilities in Ruby
+Command line utilities in Ruby.

-Files:
+**Files:**
-- <em>Hex.rb</em>
+- *Hex.rb*
   - Outputs in hexadecimal form the contents of a given file